openflighthpc/flight-job-service/api/docs/routes.md

   "data": {
-    "type": "submissions",      # REQUIRED - Specifies a submission has been created "id": STRING,               # REQUIRED - The ID of the submission "links": {
+    "type": "submissions",      # REQUIRED - Specifies a submission has been created "id": STRING,               # REQUIRED - The ID of the submission "attributes":{
+      "success": BOOLEAN        # RECOMMENDED - Flags if the job was successfully submitted to the scheduler, or null if unknown
+    },
+    "links": {
       "self": "/v0/submissions/:id"
     },